 In Windows Vista and 7, the button will be replaced by a check box with the same name after this.

 But then a normal user never knows what process he/she needs to check - the names are sometimes pretty cryptic.
 To access the right process, go back to Applications tab, right-click on the running application you want to manage and click Go To Process.
 This is especially useful when you have several My Computer windows open and one of them stops responding.
-All those My Computer and Windows Explorer windows are different processes with the same name (explorer.exe), but Go To Process shows you exactly the right one.
+All those My Computer and Windows/File Explorer windows are different processes with the same name (explorer.exe), but Go To Process shows you exactly the right one.

 This command will open Processes (in Windows XP, Vista and 7) or Details tab and select the process related to the application you selected.

 If your computer reacts slowly and a process is consuming lots of CPU for a longer time, try changing its priority to a lower level first.
 By default, most processes start with Normal priority, which means that CPU resources are shared equally when needed.

 To lower priority of a process, right-click on it, select Set Priority and click BelowNormal (in Windows XP) or Below Normal.
 In Windows 8 and 8.1, you can do this only in Details tab.

 To allocate more resources to a process, use Above Normal instead.
 This might be useful for programs that deal with time-consuming tasks, such as video encoding.
 High is also acceptable sometimes, but Realtime is never recommended because this might make your device unresponsive (essential system tasks do not get enough resources).

 Windows will then open a window warning about possible system instability.
 Click Yes (in Windows XP) or Change priority.

 Please note that if you are trying to change a priority level of some essential system processes, you will get "Access Denied" error message instead.
 Some processes do not allow changing their priorities to keep Windows stable.